glumpy/glumpy/examples/README.rst

 * `gloo-marker.py <https://github.com/rougier/glumpy/blob/master/examples/gloo-marker.py>`_

   This example show various antialiased markers.
+The anti-aliasing is direclty made on the GPU using signed-distance functions for each shape.
+This make the dispay very fast (it is possible to display a million points this way, provided they're not too big in terms of pixel area).

   .. image:: https://raw.githubusercontent.com/rougier/glumpy/master/doc/_static/screenshots/gloo-marker.png